rebhu-open-source-foundation/gecko-b2g/b2g/chrome/content/embedding/web-embedder.md

 - `runtime-ready`: this event is dispatched once the the embedder is setup.
 At this point you can safely call methods on the object itself.
 - `daemon-disconnected`: this event is dispatched when the api-daemon connectivity is lost.
 - `daemon-reconnected`: this event is dispatched when the api-daemon connectivity is available again.
+- `headphones-status-changed`: this event is dispatched when the headphone is plugged or unplugged. `CustomEvent.detail` is a string representing the current headphone state that can be:
+  - `off`
+  - `headset`
+  - `headphone`
+  - `lineout`
+  - `unknown`
+- `default-volume-channel-changed`: this event is dispatched when the audio channel that can be adjusted by hardware volume keys is changed. `CustomEvent.detail` is a string representing its audio channel type.
 - `bluetooth-volumeset`: this event is dispatched when Bluetooth handsfree repots its volume.
 Its `detail` is a integer from 0 to 15 representing speaker gain level.
 - `geolocation-status`: this event is dispatched when geolocation status changes.
 Its `detail` is a bool representing active/inactive.